• Skip to primary navigation

 • Mint Swiss Meringue Buttercream in these Christmas Pinata Cupcakes

-The 4 basic ingredients you’ll need to make a this amazing buttercream are:
+The 4 basic ingredients you’ll need to make a this Swiss buttercream are pictured below.
+Jump to the recipe card for the full list of ingredients with quantities and step-by-step instructions.

 • Unsalted butter – don’t substitute salted butter or you’ll end up with salty buttercream.